Glossary and Abbreviations

 incomplete (I)

-A temporary symbol of “I” is assigned when the student is unable to fulfill all the normal course requirements.
+An incomplete designation or “I” is assigned temporarily when the student is unable to fulfill all the normal course requirements.

-Note that many schools assign IF or F if coursework is not completed within an appropriate time limit determined by the professor.
+Note that many schools assign IF or F if coursework is not completed within an appropriate time limit as determined by the instructor.

 letters of evaluation Letters provided by a counselor, prehealth advisor, premed committee, or other professional.
-Evaluation letters must be sent to the AMCAS program if you are applying to a medical school that participates in the AMCAS Letters of Evaluation service.
-Letter entries (maximum of 10) may be entered in the AMCAS application after initial submission of your AMCAS application.
-Letters are not required to be received before submitting the AMCAS application or to process the AMCAS application.
-Letters will not be made available to medical schools until the AMCAS application has been processed.
+Evaluation letters must be sent to the AMCAS program if you are applying to a medical school that participates in the AMCAS Letters Service.

-no record (NR) Used when a grade is unavailable at the time of transcript issuance because of an administrative error and/or lateness.
+no record (NR) Used when a grade is unavailable at the time of transcript issuance because of an administrative error or lateness.

 official transcript An official document that contains all essential academic data such as dates of attendance, courses taken, grades and credits awarded, and degrees received.
 It may also contain information related to the student’s current status at the institution.

-pass/fail (PF) A pass/fail grading system is one in which no more than two possible passing grades are attainable.
+pass-fail (PF) A grading system in which no more than two possible passing grades are attainable.

 post-submission